Icinga/icingaweb2-module-director/doc/70-Import-and-Sync.md

 are required to fill them in, no way around this right now.
 Also please choose one column as your key column.

-In case you want to avoid trouble please make this the column that corresponds your desired object name for the objects you are going to import.
+In case you want to avoid trouble please make this the column that corresponds to your desired object name for the objects you are going to import.
 Rows duplicating this property will be considered erroneous, the Import would fail.

 #### Property modifiers